ditrit/leto-modelizer-plugin-cli/README.md

 # Leto Modelizer Plugin CLI (leto-modelizer-plugin-cli)

 Client for Leto Modelizer.
-It installs plugins and imports there models and icons.
+It installs plugins and imports their models and icons.

 ## Install